EDUC5416 Education in Rural Australia

 - Students are able to (1) demonstrate an understanding of the key conceptual issues underpinning education in contemporary, non-metropolitan Australia; (2) identify demographic, sociocultural, geographic and economic characteristics of rural and remote communities in Australia and the diversity of educational provision in such communities; (3) explain the structure and critique the profile of educational provision in rural Western Australia; (4) identify and locate a wide range of resources and assistance available to teachers in non-metropolitan Western Australia; (5) modify and enhance teaching plans to meet the needs and circumstances of a non-metropolitan community; and (6) demonstrate a selection of skills relevant to the enhancement of school-community participation in a non-metropolitan community.

-- Typically this unit is assessed in the following ways: (1) written task 1; (2) written task 2; and (3) professional conduct.
+- Indicative assessments in this unit are as follows: (1) written task 1; (2) written task 2; and (3) professional conduct.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the written task 1, written task 2, and professional conduct components.